 3. Internet on board was free.

-A major perk was that the internet on board including Wi-Fi in the staterooms was free of charge.
+A major perk was that the internet on board including Wi-Fi in the staterooms was free of charge on our France river cruise.
 It came in handy for keeping in touch with friends and family and posting pics on Instagram and Facebook, and I never had any connectivity issues.
 For internet obsessives such as myself, it was nice to take a load off in your stateroom while surfing the web or in a comfy lounge seat with a view.
 And the snacks and beautiful decor were a nice added touch.

 4. The staff will know your name and use it often.